JaredDinosaur/rebuildmymc/README.md

 A Python script to run Minecraft Java Edition directly from the .jar file.

+This script does NOT work with Minecraft 1.6 or newer!
+All alpha, beta, etc. versions and releases up to 1.5.2 are fine.

 This program generates two run scripts.
 If run fails (usually because no graphics drivers are installed), try run-nogpu.

 ## Requirements: